Hassan Khomeini: Career

 He has been described as having "expressed frustration with some policies of a regime dominated by fundamentalists", such as former President Mahmoud Ahmadinejad.
 In an interview in February 2008, Khomeini spoke out against military interference in politics.
 Soon after, in what some observers believe may have been retaliation, an article in a publication tied to President Ahmadinejad accused him of corruption, "claiming that he drove a BMW, backed rich politicians and was indifferent to the suffering of the poor".
 This was "the first time in the history of the Islamic Republic" that one of Khomeini's offspring was "publicly insulted", according to the Iranian daily newspaper Kargozaran.
 Khomeini met with reformers before the 2009 election and met with defeated presidential candidate Mir-Hossein Mousavi and "supported his call to cancel the election results".

 On 9 December 2015, he announced that he would enter politics and run for the Assembly of Experts in the 2016 election.
 His nomination was rejected by the Guardian Council on 10 February 2016.

 In June 2020, Iranian media speculated that he would be a presidential candidate in the 2021 election, although he declined to stand on the advice of Supreme Leader Ali Khamenei.

+In 2021, he criticized the Guardian Council for barring reformists from running.